videolan/libvlcsharp/CONTRIBUTING.md

     git push origin my-fix-branch
     ```

-In GitHub, send a pull request to `libvlcsharp:master`.
+In GitHub, send a pull request to `libvlcsharp:3.x`.

 If we suggest changes, then: